mchalupa/wldbg/README.md

   $ wldbg pass1 ARGUMENTS, pass2 ARGUMENTS -- wayland-client
 ```

-pass1 and pass2 are names of the passes without .so extension
+pass1 and pass2 are either paths to the .so files of the passes
+or names of the passes from the `passes/` directory without the .so extension
 (i. e. dump.so ~~> dump)

 If you do not know what passes are available, use: